Bulova: Accutron

 Bulova's "Accutron" watches, first sold in October 1960, use a 360 Hz tuning fork instead of a balance wheel as the timekeeping element.
 The inventor, Max Hetzel, was born in Basel, Switzerland, and joined the Bulova Watch Company in 1950.
 The tuning fork was powered by a one-transistor electronic oscillator circuit, so the Accutron qualifies as the second "electronic watch", following the Hamilton Electric released in 1957.
-Instead of the ticking sound made by mechanical watches, the Accutron had a faint, high-pitched hum which came from the vibrating tuning fork.
-A forerunner of modern quartz watches which also keep time with a vibrating resonator, the Accutron was guaranteed to be accurate to one minute per month, or two seconds per day, considerably better than mechanical watches of the time.
+Instead of the ticking sound made by mechanical watches, the Accutron had a faint, high-pitched hum that came from the vibrating tuning fork.
+A forerunner of modern quartz watches that also keep time with a vibrating resonator, the Accutron was guaranteed to be accurate to one minute per month, or two seconds per day, considerably better than mechanical watches of the time.
+The Accutron was widely advertised in the print media (including magazines like Life and Ebony) with the tagline "so revolutionary -- so accurate, it's the first timepiece in history that's guaranteed 99.9977 accurate on your wrist."
+An Accutron was buried in a time capsule at New York's 1964–65 World's Fair.
+By 1973, over four million Accutrons had been sold.

 The Apollo 15 watch

 In the 1960s, the company was involved in a rivalry with Omega Watches to be selected as the 'first watch on the Moon'.
 In 1971, a Bulova chronograph was carried on board Apollo 15, the fourth mission to land men on the Moon, by mission commander David Scott.
 All twelve men who walked on the Moon wore standard Omega Speedmaster watches that had been officially issued by NASA.
 Those watches are deemed to be government property.
 Transcripts from the Apollo 15 Lunar Surface Journal attest to the fact that during Scott's second excursion on the Moon's surface, the crystal on his Omega watch had popped off.
 So, during his third lunar walk, he used his backup Bulova watch.
 The Bulova Chronograph Model #88510/01 is the only privately owned watch to have been worn on the lunar surface.
 There are images of Scott wearing the watch, when he saluted the American flag on the Moon, with the Hadley Delta expanse in the background.
 The watch shows "significant wear from exposure while on the Moon, and from splashdown and recovery."
-In 2015, the watch sold for $1.625 million at RR Auction in Boston, which makes it the one of the most expensive astronaut-owned artifacts ever sold at auction and the one of the most expensive watches sold at auction.
+In 2015, the watch sold for $1.625 million at RR Auction in Boston, which makes it one of the most expensive astronaut-owned artifacts ever sold at auction and one of the most expensive watches sold at auction.
 The watch is also a unique timepiece as it seems to have been a prototype, only revealed by Scott to Bulova's fans in 2014.
 Therefore, the company released an homage edition of the lunar watch in early 2016, using a modern high frequency quartz movement for the watch that took more than 40 years to make its way into production line.